rdsea/bigdataplatforms/tutorials/nifi/README.md

 Google Storage is used as data sink.
 You can use your own google storage bucket or a common bucket available.
 You will need a service account credential for configuring Nifi and Google Storage.

->if you use your own storage bucket then create a service account for Nifi
+>if you use your own storage bucket then create a service account which can be used for Nifi

 ## Exercises

 ### Define a flow for ingesting data into Google Storage

+This example illustrates a scenario where you setup Nifi as a service which continuously check file-based data sources (e.g., directories in file systems, sftp, http, ..) and ingest the new files into a cloud storage.

 Include: